Diamondbacks vs. Padres Player Props Betting Odds

-The San Diego Padres host the Arizona Diamondbacks at PETCO Park on Thursday at 9:40 PM ET.
-Those looking to place a player prop wager can find odds for Juan Soto, Christian Walker and others in this game.
+Those looking to place a player prop bet can find odds on Juan Soto, Christian Walker and others in the San Diego Padres-Arizona Diamondbacks matchup at PETCO Park on Friday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!